 Of course, there are so many variables to take into account, and so many people trying to sell things online without any idea what they’re doing, that it’s a little too complicated to just look at an overall average and use that for deciding where you should be.

-What you really want is to work out what the average conversion rate is for your specific industry, business model or platform, and even that isn’t always as simple as it may seem at first.
+What you really want is to work out what the average conversion rate is for your specific industry, business model and platform, and even that isn’t always as simple as it may seem at first.

 Seeing how that compares to your current conversion rate will at least give you a baseline to work from and let you know how your landing page compares to others in your field.